brunosan/brunosan.eu/_posts/blog/2013-05-06-the-mirror-of-the-google-glass-inverted.md

 I think the reason is augmentation.
 The mirror at the end is not flat, but slightly spherical (or parabolic).
 A concave mirror creates an augmented virtual image if the object is before the focus.
 On the side image you can see the piece is nearly flat but no quite so.
+Thus the image you see on the outside (convex mirror) is smaller.
 The radius is much bigger than the distance to the eye.
-The virtual image if the screen is then bigger than it would be with a flat mirror.
+The virtual image if the screen is therefore then bigger than it would be with a flat mirror.

 This means that the overall light path on the eyepiece of the Google